sosiristseng/blog-hugo-codeit/posts/linux/apt/index.md

 `apt` command is more tailored towards interactive use and includes commonly-used commands from `apt-get` and `apt-cache`.
 And it comes with a nice progress bar.

-`apt-get` more for scripting use now.
+`apt-get` is geared towards scripting use due to its stable interface

 ## apt-fast for faster downloads